 I can’t remember how it went word for word, but it was pretty much like this:

 “Well, why don’t you like me?” *insert lists of good qualities and characteristics* “What am I doing wrong?”

 I don’t believe containing the nice qualities equals doing something wrong whenever the girl isn’t won over.
 It’s just not a fit.

-“Think of it this way.
+I try to paint up an explanation for him: “Think of it this way.
 What if there were other guys that shared these same qualities as you?
 They could be great people, but if I don’t feel a connection to you, then it’s merely not there.
 What if I was attracted to every guy that shared these things, what would make it special once I liked him?
-A person can contain wonderful qualities. but if we aren’t attracted to one another beyond a friendship, then that just means it’s not meant for a romantic relationship.”
+A person can contain wonderful qualities, but if we aren’t attracted to one another beyond a friendship, then that just means it’s not meant for a romantic relationship.”

 I may not remember how the conversation went completely, but I do remember the guy asking, “Well what do you mean not attracted to?”

 No joke.
 A thorough explanation was needed, but it didn’t help.

 To me, that seems self-explanatory.
 It would be such madness to have a crush or attraction to every nice guy that I get acquainted to.
 That’s what makes love special.
 It’s the fact that you can’t share that romantic level with just anyone.
 It happens only a few times in life, not many.

 I sure hope the guy figured it out by now, but that always drove me up the wall whenever he was nearby.
 It got to the point where I would just be curt with answering him; he wouldn’t leave most of the time!
 I would sometimes text a friend and she’d come to join me, or say I had a class and was going to the bathroom.
 He would always disappear or not show up if I weren’t alone; and, he can’t follow me in a restroom!

 He wasn’t intending to be creepy or a menace, but that’s what he became to me.